-- This cycle can only be executed in the FUNCTION MODE TURN machining mode. - The tool position at cycle call defines the size of the area to be machined (cycle starting point) - If you programmed a value for CUTLENGTH, then it will be taken into account during the roughing operation in this cycle.
+- This cycle can be executed only in the FUNCTION MODE TURN machining mode. - The tool position at cycle call defines the size of the area to be machined (cycle starting point) - If you programmed a value for CUTLENGTH, then it will be taken into account during the roughing operation in this cycle.
 A message is displayed and the plunging depth is automatically reduced. - Also refer to the fundamentals of the turning cycles.
-Further information: "Turning cycles", Page 483
+Further information: "Turning cycles", Page 477